EzGrade/EzGrade/README.md

 Thank you for visiting my profile; it means a lot to me.
 Here, I will share some information about myself as a person and as a developer.

 ## About Me
-I'm a 17-year-old Python developer from Ukraine.
+I'm a 18-year-old Python developer from Ukraine.
 I have been learning Python for almost 3 years and am also working on learning C++.

 ## About Me as a Programmer
 I am proficient in the basics of Python and C++.
 Currently, I am enhancing my understanding of Object-Oriented Programming (OOP).
-I'm moving towards backend development and am currently learning FastAPI.
-I am also working on the backend of a large website, which involves:
+I'm moving towards backend development.
+Currently improving acknowledgements about Django and DRF.
+Also, I already got some experience working on the backend of a large website, which involves:
 - Refactoring a GitHub script (Amazon Flex offers parser); I have rewritten more than half of it.
 - Developing a bot that handles commands from Telegram and interacts with the website using web sockets.
 - Implementing numerous async functions.

 I have already created more than 10 Telegram bots, ranging from simple to complex.
-I have successfully sold 2 of them, both of which work perfectly.
+I have successfully sold 2 of them, both of which work perfectly and did huge impact on customers business.

 ## My Stack
 - Python
+   - __Web Development__
+       - Aiogram
+       - Django
+       - DRF (Django Rest Framework)
+       - FastAPI
+   - __Data Bases__
+       - SqLite3
-   - __Aiogram__
+       - PostgreSQL
-   - __Asyncio__
+       - MongoDB
-   - __FastAPI__
+   - __Other staff__
        - Numpy
-   - Sqlite3
        - PIL
        - OpenCV
-   - and other smaller libraries
-   - __Planning to Learn__
-       - DRF (Django Rest Framework)

 - C++
-   - I am currently in the early stages of learning C++, so my knowledge is limited.
+   - Basic Syntax

 - Languages
    - Ukrainian: Fluent (Mother tongue)
    - ~~Russian: Fluent~~